-Whenever I make recipes like this (including my mom’s Bolognese sauce for pasta) I double the quantities and freeze the half for later use.
-It always makes me happy to know that a bag of delicious healthy turkey chili waits for me in the freezer and that I won’t have to spend any time in the kitchen cooking it from scratch.
+Whenever I make recipes like this (including my mom's spaghetti sauce with ground beef - Bolognese) I double the quantities and freeze the half for later use.
+It always makes me happy to know that a bag of delicious healthy turkey chili waits for me in the freezer and that I won't have to spend any time in the kitchen cooking it from scratch.
 All I have to do is cook some rice or warm some homemade pita bread and I have myself the perfect, easy weeknight dinner.

 But what is chili?